rich-nguyen/grunt-asset-hash/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+ * 2014-07-29   v0.1.4   Allow hashing in filenames rather than folder names
  * 2014-06-24   v0.1.3   Support paths which are not normalised.
  * 2014-06-24   v0.1.1   Add options to strip base paths from final folder structure and asset map.
  * 2014-06-23   v0.1.0   Initial version.